 Both Jinja and Python allow you to take advantage of their native conditionals and looping functions.

 Deployment Manager relies on the concept of template modules.
 You can use template modules to incorporate template snippets that can be used in multiple templates.
 For example, you can use a template module to always generate instance names based on their environment and function.

 Deployment Manager creates all resources in parallel.
 You can use references to enforce the order in which resources are created.
 For example, if an instance references a new network in a configuration, you can ensure that Deployment Manager always creates the network before creating the instance, no matter where in the configuration file the network is declared.

 Outputs in Deployment Manager are designed to expose key properties of resources in an easily consumable way, so that they can be used by other templates or be exposed in the configuration.
 Outputs are declared as key-value pairs and can consist of a static string, a reference to a property, a template variable, or an environment variable.

-If the Google Cloud–supported types don't meet your needs, you can create a type provider and create additional types that you can register with Deployment Manager.
+If the Google Cloud–supported types don't meet your needs, you can create a type provider and create additional types that you can register with Cloud Deployment Manager.
 To create a type provider, you must supply an API descriptor document, which can be an OpenAPI specification or a Google Discovery document.
 When you create and register a type provider, all resources provided by the API and supported by a RESTful interface with create, read, update, and delete (CRUD) operations are exposed as types that you can use in your deployment.

 You can extend the base types to create a composite type.
 A composite type is a combination of multiple base types that are configured to work together.
 For example, a network load-balanced managed instance group is a composite type.
 A network load balancer requires multiple Google Cloud resources and some configuration between resources.
 You can set up these resources in a configuration once and register the type with Deployment Manager.